Anshuman-Dhillon/CHIP-8-Interpreter/README.md

 ### Running the Program

 1. Clone the repository or download as a .zip by clicking the green code button
-2. Open file explorer and navigate to x64 -> Release -> Run CHIP-8.exe
+2. Open file explorer, unzip the file, open the unzipped folder, navigate to x64 -> Release -> Run CHIP-8.exe

 ## Usage